dalibo/pitrery/install_2.5.md

 * `RESTORE_COMMAND` can be used to define the command run by PostgreSQL when it needs to retrieve a WAL file before applying it in recovery mode.
 It is useful when WAL archiving is not performed by pitrery.
-When archive_wal is used, e.g. `RESTORE_COMMAND` is left empty, it defaults to a call to `restore_wal` and it is not necessary to set it up here.
+When archive_xlog is used, e.g. `RESTORE_COMMAND` is left empty, it defaults to a call to `restore_xlog` and it is not necessary to set it up here.

 * `PURGE_KEEP_COUNT` controls how many backups must be kept when purging